-Although most grades of Delrin offer great resistance to moisture, some Delrin grades offer greater water resistance than others.
-In conditions where it is important to create a tight water seal, some grades of Delrin material are advised to be used.
+Although most grades of Delrin offer great resistance to moisture, some of them offer greater water resistance than others.
+In conditions where it is important to create a tight water seal, it’s suggested to use some of its grades.
 Delrin 150, for example, is a grade of Delrin that offers excellent protection against moisture.

 · Wear Characteristics

 Materials with high lubricity often exhibit greater resistance to wear and tear.
-Some Delrin grades also contain other materials that make them tougher.
-Delrin AF 100 is a great choice for moving parts as it also contains PTFE fiber which increases its toughness and wears resistance.
+Some grades also contain other materials that make them tougher.
+Delrin AF 100 is a great choice for moving parts as it also contains PTFE fiber which increases its toughness and wear resistance.

 · Rapid Prototyping Process

-Different delrin plastic has different mechanical properties.
-Consequently, different rapid prototyping processes will be used.
-For example, for the hard delrin plastic grades, CNC machining is the most common method.
+Different Delrin plastic has different mechanical properties, thus being applied in different manufacturing processes.
+For example, for the hard Delrin plastic grades, CNC machining is the most common method.

 Choosing the right grade comes with understanding the different properties of delrin plastics and their relatedness to their uses.
-For example, certain grades of delrin plastic have certifications for use in food processing.
+For example, certain grades have certifications for use in food processing.
 This means they are safe for use as food containers and parts that come in contact with food.

 Delrin plastic has certifications from the FDA as a food-grade plastic.
 This means it is perfectly safe for you to use it in a food production appliance.
 The NSF also certifies it alongside the USDA, which allows it to be employed in the packaging of dairy products.

-This write-up provides you with the properties of the various grades of Delrin, which will help you make an informed decision on the grade of Delrin that is perfect for your machined part.
-There are different grades of Delrin plastic available at RapidDirect, along with professionals ready to answer your questions and help you select the best CNC machining material for your specific needs.
+This write-up provides you with the properties of the various grades of Delrin, which will help you make an informed decision on the grade of Delrin that is perfect for your part.
+What’s more, there are different grades of Delrin plastic available at RapidDirect, along with professionals ready to answer your questions and help you select the best material for your prototoyping needs.